LGBTQ psychology: Definition

-Umbrella Terms
+Umbrella terms

 The 'Q' in LGBTQ is an umbrella term for identities or sexualities that do not fall within lesbian, gay, bisexual, or transgender identities.
 For example, the term non-binary is used to house many identities within the LGBTQ community.
 Non-binary is a term that is used to define identities that do not fall within the traditional gender binary.
 This means that any identities that do not classify as male or female would technically fall within the non-binary umbrella term.
 Identities that are usually associated with the non-binary umbrella term are genderqueer, agender, intersex, etc. Transgender is also an umbrella term for any identities that do not identify as the genders that they were assigned at birth.
 Non-binary can also be used within the transgender umbrella term.

 History

 Sexology

 Sexology is a part of the historical foundation upon which LGBTQ psychology was built.
-The work of early sexologists, in particular those who contributed to the establishment of sexology as a scientific field of sexuality and gender ambiguity, is highly relevant and seminal to the field of LGBT psychology.
+The work of early sexologists, in particular those who contributed to the establishment of sexology as a scientific field of sexuality and gender ambiguity, is highly relevant and seminal to the field of LGBTQ psychology.

 As previously mentioned, sexology is a scientific field of study focusing on sexuality and gender identity.
 In the field of sexology, a broad classification spectrum known as inversion, is used to define homosexuality.
 On this spectrum, early sexologists included both 'same-sex sexuality' and 'cross-gender identification' as belonging to this all-inclusive category.
 More contemporary sexology researchers conceptualize and categorize sexuality and gender diversity separately.
 In terms of LGB sexualities, this would fall under sexual diversity.
 As for transsexuality, this would be placed under gender diversity.
 Important figures in this field include Magnus Hirschfeld and Karl-Heinrich Ulrichs.